bhupendra-chouhan/CratePass-Soroban/README.md

 The CratePass dApp on the Stellar Blockchain facilitates secure and efficient management of gate passes.
 The application serves two user types:

 - User Type-1 (Regular Users): Can register for a gate pass, check its status, and expire their pass once used.
-- User Type-2 (Admin): Holds administrative privileges to approve or reject gate passes registered by User Type-1.
+- User Type-2 (Admin): Holds administrative privileges to approve or reject gate passes registered by Regular Users.

-The deployment of the smart contract is managed by a User Type-2, ensuring a single, authorized control point.
+The deployment of the smart contract is managed by the Admin user, ensuring a single, authorized control point.
 Regular users do not have the ability to approve or modify passes beyond their own, maintaining strict access control.
 This structure ensures that only authorized personnel can validate gate passes, enhancing security and reliability within the platform.

 ---
 ## Road Maps/Future Plans